Priorities and Preemption¶

 When HTCondor needs a job to vacate a machine for whatever reason, it

-sends the job an asynchronous signal specified in the
+sends the job an operating system signal specified in the

 attribute of the job’s ClassAd.
 The value of this attribute can be